mcagov/beacons-service/README.md

 You can also build from the command line:

 - And run the tests: `./gradlew clean build`
     - This will require standing up the PostgreSQL backend for the Integration tests.
 - Without running the tests: `./gradlew clean assemble`

 ## Running

-The service can be run either locally in your IDE of choice or from the command line by running: `./gradlew clean bootRun`
+The service can be run either locally in your IDE of choice or from the command line by
+running: `./gradlew bootRun --args='--spring.profiles.active=dev'`

 The PostgreSQL backend can be stood up by running: `docker-compose up postgres`